HIPA: Hierarchical Patch Transformer for Single Image Super Resolution

-Besides, we observe that simply stacking multiple MRFAMs may fail to obtain better results.
-To address this issue, we introduce the LFS connection to ensure stability of the training of the designed network and to bypass abundant features contained in the low-quality image.
+Besides, we introduce the LFS connection to ensure stability in training the network and to bypass redundant features in the low-quality image.
 The final output of MRFAG is obtained as

 where $\omega_{LFS}$ denotes the weight of the convolution layer at the tail of MRFAG. $F_{MRFAG}$ and $F_{MRFAM_{G}}$, respectively, denote the output of MRFAG and the $G$-th output of MRFAM.
-Take the $g$-th MRFAM for example, it is defined as